desec-io/desec-stack/docs/rrsets.rst

 field is optional.

 Upon success, the response status code will be ``201 Created``, with the RRset contained in the response body.
-If the ``records`` value was semantically invalid or an invalid ``type`` was provided, ``422 Unprocessable Entity`` is returned.
-If the RRset could not be created for another reason (for example because another RRset with the same name and type exists already, or because not all required fields were provided), the API responds with ``400 Bad Request``.
+If another RRset with the same name and type exists already, the API responds with ``409 Conflict``.
+If there is a syntactical error (e.g. not all required fields were provided or the type was not specified in uppercase), the API responds with ``400 Bad Request``.
+If field values were semantically invalid (e.g. when you provide an unknown record type, or an `A` value that is not an IPv4 address), ``422 Unprocessable Entity`` is returned.

 Note that the values of ``type`` and ``subname`` as well as the ``records`` items are strings, and as such the JSON specification requires them to be